-This bursary is available for a total of five students (one student per batch) who require financial assistance.
-The total value of each bursary, Rs.
-20,000.00, will be awarded in ten equal instalments during a given academic year.
+- ➤ This bursary is available for two students of Batch 2019/ 2020 who requires financial assistance. - > The selected students will receive financial assistance during their first academic vear. - The total value of each bursary is Rs.
+50,000/- which will be awarded in ten equal instalments during the first academic year.

-7.4.3 Bursaries of the Faculty of Veterinary Medicine & Animal Science
+Bursary of the Faculty of Veterinary Medicine & Animal Science